CTXz/TinyWS2812/readme.md

 * act as a base for more abstract WS2812 libraries.
 * be easily portable to other platforms or programming frameworks (ex.
 Arduino).

 Because the motivation of this driver is to be as barebone as possible, it relies on a superficial understanding of the WS2812 protocol and may demand an understanding of the host platforms platform (eg. registers etc.).
-For quick and simple programming of WS2812 strips, where memory and processing power are not a big issue, other drivers/libraries should probably be consulted.
+For quick and simple programming of WS2812 devices, where memory and processing power are not a big issue, other drivers/libraries should probably be consulted.

 # Overview